C-Shi/lhl-flex-lecture/module_7/react_fundemental/README.md

 * Both affect the layout of DOM

 #### Differences
-* React Components are like "super" component
 * React Component have function behavior -> In some case it is a function
-* React Re-render when state change
+* React do not change, it 're-render'.
+The entire component get swapped and reload
+* Component is vertically structure

 ## Component Structure
 * Functional Component is just a JavaScript function